adityamehra/udacity-linux-server-configuration/README.md

 ## Install and configure PostgreSQL

 1. Install PostgreSQL `sudo apt-get install postgresql`
-2. Check if no remote connections are allowed `sudo vim /etc/postgresql/9.3/main/pg_hba.conf`
+2. Check if no remote connections are allowed `sudo vi /etc/postgresql/9.3/main/pg_hba.conf`
 3. Login as user "postgres" `sudo su - postgres`
 4. Get into postgreSQL shell `psql`
 5. Create a new database named catalog  and create a new user named catalog in postgreSQL shell